Does shopping for bedding confuse you? Do you find yourself wondering what kind of bedding is best for yourself or maybe your children?

 Synthetic bedding items are good when dealing with budget constraints or allergy and climate constraints.
-In general, these products are completely non-allergenic and less expensive than down or feather filled items.
-For duvet and decorative pillow inserts, some properties choose to control costs by utilizing a synthetic filled product.
+In general, these products are completely non-allergenic and less expensive than down or feather-filled items.

 Featherbeds and fiberbeds

-Feather beds should be used with a protector and placed under the bottom sheet of the bed.
+Featherbeds go under the bottom sheet of the bed.
 This provides additional warmth and softness to the bed.
-The down-alternative version is called a fiber bed, and functions much in the same way.
+The down-alternative version is a fiber bed, and functions much in the same way.

 Mattress Pads and Toppers

-There are a variety of pads and toppers that can be placed on top of a mattress to add softness, increase mattress loft, protect the mattress, and add insulation to the sleeper, or a combination of the above.
+There are a variety of pads and toppers for the top of a mattress to add softness, increase mattress loft, protect the mattress, and add insulation to the sleeper.

 These terms are most commonly used when referring to pillows.
 The most common hotel pillows are 5/95 pillows.
-These pillows offer the support that most sleepers desire, while offering the durability in service life that is required for hospitality use.
+These pillows offer the support that most sleepers desire while offering durability.

 Sewn Thru Box Construction

 Sewn-through-box, sometimes referred to as Bavarian, or Bavarian box, keeps the fill from clumping into one area.
-Once filled, the top and bottom layers of fabric are sewn together into a box pattern to lock the fill into place.
+The top and bottom layers of fabric are sewn together into a box pattern to lock the fill into place.

-This construction of comforter is most common with lighter weight down comforters and blankets.
+This comforter construction is most common with lighter weight down comforters and blankets.

 Baffle Box Construction

-They are filled with a blowing tube that fills each box separately.
+A blowing tube fills each box separately.
 These types of comforters tend to be loftier than quilted sewn-through box comforters.

-Typically 100% cotton is used on down filled bedding, as it allows air to pass through the product.
+Down-filled bedding is typically 100% cotton, as it allows air to pass through the product.
 A minimum thread count of 230 is required to prevent feather & down from escaping through the fabric.
-To further ensure more leak proof pillows and comforters, some products are finished with double needle sewn edges.

 The higher the fill weight, the more down that is contained inside.
 Essentially, fill power is a reference of each down particle’s size.
 Longer fibers trap more air – and warmth.